Workflow Type: Nextflow

 Outputs

-Results will be written by default in the MoMofy_results directory inside the sample dir unless the user define --outdir option.
-There you will find the following output files:
+Results will be written by default in the mobilome_results directory unless the --outdir option is used.
+There, you will find the following outputs:

 ├── discarded_mge.txt